icaropires/embedded-systems-home-automation-servers/README.md

 ## Some more details

-* There are two servers, a distributed and a central and both communicate through TCP protocol (could be expanded to more distributed servers)
+* There are two servers, a distributed one and a central one (could be expanded to more distributed servers)
+* Servers communicate to each other through TCP protocol
 * Central server communicates with the sensors and actuators
 * Central server runs a terminal based UI, which controls the distributed server
 * The application is heavily based in devices being identified by a type and an id
 * Types are represented by 8 bits in payloads and enums in code
-* The states from a specific type are represented by 64 bits
+* State from a specific type is represented by 64 bits
 * Each bit from state represents a device, so there is a limitation of 64 devices for each type
-* Device with `id = 0` is represented by the least significative bit from state, the one with id 1 the second bit from right to left and so on
+* Device with `id = 0` is represented by the least significant bit from state, the one with id 1 the second bit from right to left and so on
 * Big endian is used for network communication

+## TODO

+* Control Temperature with on/off [#1](https://github.com/icaropires/embedded-systems-home-automation-servers/issues/1)